cellist/Lilypond-Sheet-Music/README.md

     introe = { \break \key a \major \tempo "4b.
 Menuetto II - Meno mosso" }

-I think it is valid to separate most every piece with a `\break`, but the page breaks are of cause suited towards the full score, and you may need to adjust those for your limited selection of voices.
+I think it is valid to separate most every piece with a `\break`, but the page breaks are of course suited towards the full score, and you may need to adjust those for your limited selection of voices.

 ### Voice selection